 KPC currently has three captioning methods: Kaltura’s Cielo24 plugin, Dragon Naturally Speaking, and Docsoft.
 Kaltura’s Cielo24 plugin and Dragon are available for employees to proactively create captions.
 The Docsoft server is used by ETT for Disability Support Services (DSS) requests that involve captioning.

 Kaltura’s Cielo24 plugin creates captions with approximate accuracy, then the user edits the captions to 100% accuracy.
 This process is done within your browser.
-For instructions, please see this document.
+For instructions, please review the Kaltura Cielo24 plugin tutorial.
 Similarly, Dragon Naturally Speaking creates captions with approximate accuracy, then the user edits the captions to 100% accuracy.
 This process is done by installing Dragon Naturally Speaking and Audacity on your computer.
-For detailed instructions, please contact ETT.
+For detailed instructions, please contact Jennifer Pedersen, Lead Instructional Designer.

 For DSS requests that involve captioning, KPC partners with other UAA campuses in using a Docsoft server.
 So far, KPC has captioned approximately 500 videos for faculty courses and student resources.
-To submit a request, please fill out the Caption Request Form and follow-up with ETT.
+To submit a request, please fill out the Caption Request Form and follow-up with Jennifer Pedersen, Lead Instructional Designer.

 ETT is able to convert disc media to a digital mp4 format, or from one digital format to another.
 Please complete the KPC Media Conversion Form (requires UA login) to initiate your request.

 Employees who would like to borrow from copyrighted works for educational purposes should be familiar with the copyright exemption parameters of U.S. Copyright Law section 107 (Fair Use) and the TEACH Act.